cjstreet/Credit_Risk_Analysis/README.md

 **high_risk**      347 : 0

 With each learning model, the resampled dataset was used to train the model, make predictions, and evaluate the model's performance.

+Recall is from all the positive classes, how many we predicted correctly.
+Precision is from all the classes we have predicted as positive, how many are actually positive.
+Accuracy is from all the classes (positive and negative), how many of them we have predicted correctly.

 ## Summary: